 Macaubas and Other Premium Quartzites

-While Taj Mahal is the hero for warm, creamy tones, Macaubas-type quartzites fill a different role: cooler, more linear stones for designers who want movement and structure.
+Taj Mahal leads when the design calls for warm, creamy tones.
+Macaubas-type quartzites serve a different purpose: cooler, more linear stones for projects that need visible movement and an architectural feel.

 Common premium options you'll see from suppliers and can source through GoSource:

-- White Macaubas-style quartzites: Cool white to light gray with horizontal, linear veining is excellent for modern kitchens and long runs.
+- White Macaubas-style quartzites: Cool white to light gray with horizontal, linear veining.
+Excellent for modern kitchens and long countertop runs.

-- "Macaubas family" stones: Variants that lean more gray, taupe, or blue, used where a client wants visible movement and a more architectural feel.
+- "Macaubas family" stones: Variants that lean more gray, taupe, or blue, used where a client wants visible movement and a structured look.

 - Boutique or "super" quartzites: Super White, various Macaubas colors, and other named slabs that often become the visual anchor of a kitchen or lobby.

 Quartzite pricing is wide.
-Classic whites can start around $60 per sq ft for material only, while named stones like Taj Mahal and Macaubas often command premium slab pricing.
-GoSource lets you see multiple quartzite SKUs, including premium selections, on a single screen, so you can show clients what that upgrade actually costs before you promise it.
+Classic whites can start around $60 per sq ft for material only, while named stones like Taj Mahal and Macaubas typically command premium slab pricing.
+GoSource lets you compare multiple quartzite SKUs on a single screen, so you can show clients exactly what an upgrade costs before locking in the spec.
 Browse available options in our GoSource premium slabs collection, then request quotes through your GoSource account manager.

 Durability, Sealing, and Real-World Performance

-From a trade perspective, quartzite's main selling point is that it behaves like a hard-working stone in real life.
+From a trade perspective, quartzite's main selling point is that it performs like a hard-working stone in real life.

 Durability basics